LonamiWebs/Telethon/client/doc/concepts/errors.rst

 .. code-block:: python

     import asyncio
-    from telethon import RpcError
+    from telethon import errors

     try:
         await client.send_message('me', 'Spam')
-    except RpcError as e:
+    except errors.FloodWait as e:
-        # If we get a flood error, sleep.
-Else, propagate the error.
+        # A flood error; sleep.
-        if e.name == 'FLOOD_WAIT':
         await asyncio.sleep(e.value)
-        else:
-            raise

 Note that the library can automatically handle and retry on ``FLOOD_WAIT`` for you.
 Refer to the ``flood_sleep_threshold`` of the :class:`Client` to learn how.

+Refer to the documentation of the :data:`telethon.errors` pseudo-module for more details.